ncw/cwtool/README.md

-This is a program which listens to keyboard input and plays it as Morse code.
+This command listens to all key presses from all applications and turns them into Morse code.

+It only runs on Linux at the moment.

 It is intended as an aid for learning Morse code, or possibly an assistive aid.

-It needs the `sudo` program to be installed and it will run a subprocess using `sudo` to read the keys as this is a privileged operation.
+**NB** it will echo sensitive things such as passwords as Morse code so beware if using in a public setting.

+Since it snoops key presses from all applications, it requires root privileges.
+It will use `sudo` to start a key listener subprocess as root so expect a `sudo` prompt.
+It will not work unless `sudo` is installed.

 It will listen to all keyboards it finds (technically input devices with an `A` button!).

-This command installs a listener to listen to all key presses and turns them into Morse code.

-Since it snoops key presses from all applications, it requires root privileges.
-It will use sudo to start a keylistener subprocess so expect a sudo prompt.

-Use `-wpm` to set the words per minute of the Morse code generated.
+Use `--wpm` to set the words per minute of the Morse code generated.
-The `-logger` is used internally when running the root process to read the keypresses.

 For example to play all keypresses at 30 WPM